3 Common Kelpie Behaviour Problems (And How To Fix Them)

 Problem 1: Extreme Exercise Needs & Neurotic Behaviours

-Why it happens: Kelpies were bred to work 10-12+ hour days in extreme heat covering enormous distances whilst herding - they have arguably the highest sustained energy levels of any breed.
-Without sufficient work, they develop obsessive behaviours (shadow chasing, spinning, self-mutilation, tail chasing) and become severely destructive.
+Why it happens: They were bred to work 10-12+ hour days in extreme heat covering enormous distances whilst herding.
+They have arguably the highest sustained energy levels of any breed.
+Without sufficient work, they develop obsessive behaviours and become severely destructive.
 Pet life cannot meet their needs without extraordinary commitment.

 Problem 2: Obsessive Behaviours & Fixations

-What's happening: Your Kelpie fixates on shadows, lights, reflections, or develops compulsive behaviours like tail chasing or spinning.
+What's happening: Your Kelpie fixates on shadows, lights, reflections, or movements.
+They cannot settle and seem constantly "on" mentally.

 Problem 3: Nipping & Herding Behaviours

-Why it happens: Kelpies were bred to control stubborn sheep through heel nipping, intense eye contact, and body blocking - they herd everything that moves including children, pets, vehicles.
+Why it happens: They were bred to control stubborn sheep through heel nipping, intense eye contact, and body blocking.
+They herd everything that moves including children, pets, and vehicles.
 This is their primary job function, not a behavioural problem.
 The urge is overwhelming, involuntary, and intensifies without appropriate outlets.

 Develop a fantastic recall.
-To do this you need to make sure you have a variety of "prizes" for your recall lottery (toys, affection, food, and scents).
-You need to be able to cut through this engrained herding "tunnel vision" and get them over to you.
-This takes huge amounts of practice and won't happen overnight.
+Make sure you have a variety of "prizes" for your recall lottery—toys, affection, food, and scents.
+You need to be able to cut through this ingrained herding "tunnel vision" and get them over to you.
+This takes huge amounts of practice and will not happen overnight.

 Is a Kelpie Right for a New Owner?